-- 1) Classroom instruction determines which intended learning outcomes (objectives) are to be achieved by students - 2) Achievement domain specifies and delimits a set of instructionally relevant learning tasks to be measured by an assessment - 3) Instructional and assessment priorities specifies the relative importance of learning objectives to be assessed (Table of specification
+- 1. Classroom instruction determines which intended learning outcomes (objectives) are to be achieved by students. - 2.
+Achievement domain specifies and delimits a set of instructionally relevant learning tasks to be measured by an assessment. - 3.
+Instructional and assessment priorities specifies the relative importance of learning objectives to be assessed.